PACT Application

 If accepted into the programme, both the PACT trainee and PACT Preceptor (if they have not attended a workshop within 3 years) must attend an in-person workshop.
 Following this, there are obligations for both the preceptor and the trainee.

-• Monday 1st July (technicians), and Tuesday 2nd July (preceptors) at the Commodore Airport Hotel in Christchurch
+• Monday 16th September (technicians), and Tuesday 17th September (preceptors) at the Jet Park Airport Hotel, Auckland.

 PACT Trainee Obligations;